What content strategy and technology will leading brands use in 2024?

 An animated HTML sign.

-HTML is an acronym for Hypertext Markup Language.
+HTML stands for Hypertext Markup Language and is an acronym for Hypertext Markup Language.
 HTML files are text-only documents that contain highly interactive content and are designed specifically for digital viewing.
 This means they’re optimal as an on-screen viewing file rather than a printed format.

 It’s easy to open an HTML text file – simply use the web browser of your choice.
 Converting work directly into HTML format is possible through things like Microsoft Word, which has capabilities to save in HTML for use in a browser.
 With that in mind, let’s take a look at key HTML features and how your company can take advantage of them.

 HTML is helpful to users in many unique ways.
 One lesser-known way is it’s designed to display on a webpage.
+An HTML element consists of a start tag, content, and an end tag, and it is used to define the structure and content of a web page.
 For example, if a user is viewing a HTML webpage on a slow connection, pieces of the webpage will appear bit by bit, allowing the user to take in parts of the page rather than wait for the entire thing to load.
 This ensures each user, regardless of internet connection, has the chance to enjoy a large website.

 A laptop with HTML code on it.